drhayes/drhayes.io/src/about.md

 I do stuff with computers.
 I live in Austin, TX.

 I'm a dad.

-I've always loved short, clever jokes, but now I have an excuse for my tastes.
+I love jokes, especially dad jokes.
+But that was before I was a dad and it's only gotten worse since.

-I'm particularly interested in everything game (board and digital and role-playing), plain text formats, productivity, and knowledge-management.
+I love everything game (board and digital and role-playing), plain text formats, productivity, and knowledge management.

 I'm a musician.
 I've played the piano since I was very young, and I very much like making music with things that look like [trackers](https://en.wikipedia.org/wiki/Music_tracker).